You are to do all homework assignments yourself -- do NOT work with others.

 identities that we have covered in class and that I used in my answer

 are show below.
-The first graph identity says: I can rename class
+The first identity says I can rename class

 A to class B (and vice versa) without changing the semantics of the

 diagram.
-The second graph identity is that I can represent a *-*
+The second identity says I can represent a *-*

 association as a pair of 1-* associations (and vice versa):